egovernment/eregistrations/documentation/sections.md

 Aside of `resolventProperty`, we also should define `resolventValue` on the constructor (it tells us what value will trigger section visibility).

-So, we can resolve form's conditional logic with the help of `is&lt;CapitalizedNameOfProperty&gt;Applicable` or with `resolventProperty`.
+So, we can resolve form's conditional logic with the help of `is<CapitalizedNameOfProperty>Applicable` or with `resolventProperty`.
 But none of these two techniques will cover the case when a form's field presence depends on something completely external to this form i.e. a property defined in another form (like guide).
 Such dependency can be covered with usage of another convention. let's add a `isPrivateCompany` property to our user model.
 Let's assume this property is filled in the guide form, so we don't use it in our sections.

 ```javascript